Ari E. Waldman

 - Sociology of Law

-- Inside the Information Industry, Cambridge University Press (forthcoming 2021).
+- Industry Unbound: The Inside Story of Privacy, Data, and Corporate Power, Cambridge University Press (forthcoming 2021).

 - Privacy as Trust: Information Privacy for an Information Age, Cambridge University Press (2018).